 Prizes will normally be sent out following the end of the season with a system provided for winners to claim their prizes.
 Unless we specify at the time a deadline by which prizes must be claimed, we reserve the right to remove the availability of unclaimed prizes at the start of the following season.

-In the event of a tie between team managers in any prize category, the winner will be drawn at random by the FBUK admin team and the winner notified via email.
+- In the extremely unlikely event a tie still exists, one name from the tied managers will be drawn at random by the FBUK admin team to decide who receives the prize.

-Each team manager is entitled to select a team roster of up to 20 players:
+Each team manager is entitled to select a team roster of up to 20 players plus an Injured List (IL):

 - 9 starting position players